 Pomegranates are in season in the late summer and fall months.
 You’ll find them piled up outside markets and are sold by the kilo.
 One of my favorite fruits, I was delighted to find the beautiful dark red variety.
 Our guide from Old Road Tours informed us that there are two types of pomegranate – sour ones that are used in dishes and sweet ones that are used for juice.
 I found it difficult to tell the difference.

 I bought an enormous box at a market in Kashgar and carried them around all through my trip on through Urumqi and Turpan and finally hand-carried them home to Shanghai.
 I was so glad I did.
 And after a few days when they were all gone, I even tried to order more Kashgar pomegranates on a mail-order website but they weren’t quite as good.

-These flat breads are on sale throughout the region by small bread makers.
+These flatbreads are on sale throughout the region by small bread makers.
 Best bought warm, straight from the naan oven, they are a breakfast staple.
 Some are baked plain but you can also find some baked with cumin, salt, scallions or sesame seeds baked in.
-The breads are often decorated with traditional round circles.
+The bread is often decorated with traditional round circles.

 This noodle dish is very typical in Xinjiang and you’ll find it most local restaurants.